A quantum fluctuation theorem for any Lindblad master equation: The fluctuation theorem

+where the superoperator $\mathcal{L}_\xi[\cdot]$ depends parametrically on $\xi$, and its full expression is given in Appendix \ref{mod:app}, see Eqs.~\eqref{PsiD:app}--\eqref{PsiND:app}.
+We will see that the modified density matrix $\bar \rho(t)$, its generating function $\Psi(t)$ and their modified MEs are the essential ingredients to prove the quantum FT.

-We shall now discuss the physical initial condition for Eqs.~\eqref{rhohD}-\eqref{rhohND} and Eqs.~\eqref{PsiD}--\eqref{PsiND}.
+We now discuss the physical initial condition for Eqs.~\eqref{rhohD}-\eqref{rhohND} and Eq.~\eqref{eq:Psi}.
 Let $\rhoz$ be the initial state at $t=0$.
-Since no entropy has yet flowed into the baths: $\tilde \rho(\SB,t=0)=\rhoz \delta(\SB)$.
-Given the definition of $\Psi$, Eq.~\eqref{psi:def}, its initial condition becomes $\Psi(\xi,t=0)=\rhoz,\; \forall \xi$ and in the following $\Psi(\xi,t|\, \rhoz)$ will indicate the solution to Eqs.~\eqref{PsiD}-\eqref{PsiND} with this specific initial condition.
+Since no current $\cS$ has yet been generated: $\bar \rho(\cS,t=0)=\rhoz \delta(\cS)$, where $\delta(x)$ is the Dirac-delta function.
+Given the definition of $\Psi$, Eq.~\eqref{psi:def}, its initial condition becomes $\Psi(\xi,t=0)=\rhoz,\; \forall \xi$ and in the following $\Psi(\xi,t|\, \rhoz)$ will indicate the solution to Eqs.~\eqref{eq:Psi} with this specific initial condition.
 The following equalities hold

-where $\average{\dots}_{\Pi_j,\rhoz}$ in Eq.~(\ref{Psi_jj}) denotes the expectation value constrained by the initial state $\rhoz$ and the state at time $t$ taken to be $\Pi_j=\ket j\bra j$ and in Eq.~\eqref{tr:Psi} we summed over all possible final states.
+where $\average{\cdots}_{\pi_j,\rhoz}$ in Eq.~(\ref{Psi_jj}) denotes the expectation value constrained by the initial state $\rhoz$, the state at time $t$ taken to be $\pi_j=\ket j\bra j$, and in Eq.~\eqref{tr:Psi} we summed over all possible final states.